While I was reading the newspaper today I came across this article, called Travel Deals of the week.

 $2,050 for 7 days in Bali?

-What makes it even worse is I put all this together in about 10 minutes.
+I put all this together in about 10 minutes.
 Actually, it was more like 5 minutes and then another 5 to take screenshots and upload the pics for you.
-If I was planning this trip for real, I’d browse a few more accommodation websites, do some of my cheap flying tricks and I’m 100% sure I could knock another few hundred dollars off that price.
+If I was planning this trip for real, I’d browse a few more accommodation websites, do some of my cheap flying tricks and I’m 120% sure I could knock another few hundred dollars off that price.
+There’s a lot of places to go in Bali, so finding something even cheaper wouldn’t be hard at all.

-But since you’ve saved around $800, I guess you can now have 11 spas instead of just 2.
-Which is good, because you also have an extra 6 weeks of vacation to enjoy them all.
+Since you’ve saved around $800, I guess you can now have 11 spas instead of just 2.
+Which is good, because you also have an extra 6 weeks of vacation to enjoy them all, along with all the other great things in Bali.

-Anyway, I’m sure you get the point.
-Not to be smug, but this irks me.
-It’s a common misconception about travelling that I really want to break, because it makes people give up.
+Anyway, you get the point.
+Travel being expensive is a common misconception that we need to break, because it makes people give up.
 It stops people from travelling.
 It makes people think you need thousands of dollars to see the world, and you don’t.

 So why do we think like this?

-This is exactly why I built this site in the first place.
-I wanted to show you that travel is not expensive and impossible.
+This is one of the reasons I built this blog.
+I wanted to show you that travel is not expensive or impossible.
 There’s a good chance it’s even cheaper than your life at home right now.

 Take a look at this place in Bali, for example.
 Its dorm rooms are $6 per night, with free breakfast and wifi.